Strongly correlated zero-bias anomaly in double quantum dot measurements: The two-site Anderson-Hubbard model and a double quantum dot

-To observe the effects of interest here, the size of each individual dot must be small enough that the orbital level spacing is large relative to the thermal energy and to the hopping amplitude between the dots.
-Furthermore, we assume the dots contain just 0, 1, or 2 electrons so higher orbitals may be neglected.
-We remind the reader that $\Delta$ in this paper refers to the disorder distribution width, not to orbital level spacing (as is common in DQD literature) as the orbital spacing is assumed to be so large as never to play a role.
+In the proposed DQD realization described here, the size of each individual dot must be sufficiently small and hence the orbital level spacing sufficiently large that we can assume the dots contain just 0, 1, or 2 electrons and higher orbitals may be neglected.
+To observe the effects of interest here, site potentials $\epsilon_1$ and $\epsilon_2$ are varied continuously over a range $\Delta>U$, large enough to cause the ground-state occupation of each dot to vary by $\pm 1$, while $U$ must be large relative to the hopping amplitude $t$, and the temperature must be less than all these energy scales.
+The calculations shown here reflect $T=0$; the detailed lineshape would change but the ZBA would still be present for $k_B T$ nonzero so long as it is less than $t$.\cite{Wortis2011}.
+We remind the reader that $\Delta$ in this paper refers to the disorder distribution width, not to orbital level spacing (as is common in DQD literature) as the orbital spacing is assumed to be large enough as not to play a role, that is, much larger than $k_B T$ for temperature $T$ and $eV_{sd}$ for source-drain bias $V_{sd}$.

-In DQD experiments, the two dots are generally close enough that the presence of an electron on dot 1 increases the potential at dot 2.
-In the tight-binding model (1) this electrostatic coupling can be represented by adding a nearest-neighbor interaction term $V{\hat n}_1 {\hat n}_2$ in the Hamiltonian.